The seven jewels of the aryas: Generosity of protection and of the Dharma

 VTC: Definitely.
 The people who built the websites, who keep them up, who do the articles and post things.
 Yes, so much help.

-Audience: I was thinking to have faith that’s not blind faith, learning needs to be there, too.
+Audience: I was thinking to have faith that’s not faith without investigation, learning needs to be there, too.
 I think we need learning through all the stages, no matter which order you list it in.
 But I was thinking with the generosity, it takes our focus away from ourselves to others, and that and not harming others is the basis of ethical conduct.
 So I was thinking about it that way when I was looking at the six perfections, because that’s the order it’s in.
 You learn to get out of yourself a little by being generous, and then that focus of other is a big basis for the next.

 VTC: I think ethical conduct would focus on others, too.